petros-d/docs/enterprise_versioned_docs/version-0.25/workspace-permissions.md

 A Workspace _Viewer_ is limited to read-only mode. _Viewers_:

 - Can list users in a Workspace
-- Can view all Airflow Deployments in the Workspace
 - Can view all Service Accounts in the Workspace
 - Cannot delete or modify the Workspace or its users